Bernd Drogan

 He won a gold medal in the 100 km team time trial at the 1981 UCI Road World Championships, and next year finished as the world champion in the individual road race.
 He missed the 1984 Summer Olympics due to their boycott by East Germany and competed at the Friendship Games instead, winning a gold medal in the road race.

 During his career, Drogan won several major road races, including those of Circuit de la Sarthe (1978), Around the Hainleite (1982) and Tour de Slovaquie (1983).
+He won the DDR Rundfahrt in 1977, 1978, 1979 and 1982.
 He was twice chosen the German Sportspersonality of the Year, in 1979 and 1982.
 He also had to cope with many setbacks: in 1975 he had blood poisoning after a fall at the national championships.
 In 1978, he broke a collarbone just before the start of the Peace Race.
 He also given up several major races due to bad falls on the road.

 After retiring from competitions in 1985 he worked as a cycling coach and an accountant.